Changing providers doesn't mean you have to lose your number. Here's what you need to know.

 Compare 300+ plans, 30+ carriers and 30+ phones and find the right choice for you.

 Transferring your mobile number to another network is known as "mobile number portability", and it's a process that's designed to be quick, easy and free.
+By law, every carrier in Australia is obliged to support mobile number portability, so if you want to switch carriers, you can take your existing mobile phone number with you.

 According to the mobile number portability industry code, 90% of mobile number transfers should be completed within three hours, and 99% should be completed within two days.
 Most telcos only operate porting facilities Monday to Saturday, and not on Sundays or public holidays, so keep that in mind when you decide to switch providers.